pkramme/btsoot/README.md

 met, BTSOOT could be your saviour - it was mine.
 A list of this circumstaces
 - You want to create offsite backups
 - You have fast internal drive speed (in my case 450MB/s +)
-- You have a slow connection to the remote device (basicly below Gigabits) and/or
+- You have a slow connection to the remote device (far below your diskspeed) and/or
 - You have much data

 ## Dependencies